Installing ZappFiles for iPhone

 Open the App Store on your iPhone and search for ZappFiles, or open the install link from zappfiles.com.
 Tap Get and authenticate with Face ID or Touch ID.
 The app is free to install.
 You can use it on the free tier with no upgrade required.

-When you open ZappFiles, you'll see three sign-in options: Continue with Apple, Continue with Google, or sign in with an email and password.
+When you do sign in, you'll see three options: Continue with Apple, Continue with Google, or email and password.
 All three use the same Auth0 backend that powers the web app, so any account you already have on zappfiles.com will log in here too.
+Continue with Apple is the fastest if you haven't signed up yet, and you can use Apple's Hide My Email if you'd rather not share your real address.

 Allow notifications